The Lifetime Income Projections chart illustrates how your income covers your expenses in your Plan.

 Home and Real Estate Expenses

 Require Minimum Distributions (RMDS): This income stream is automatically calculated based on actuarial tables and the amount of money in retirement accounts after you turn 72.
+You'll see these at the top of your income stacks.
+When your RMDs meet or exceed your expenses you will not see any Savings Drawdowns in your plan.

 Hover on the dots under the chart to view key milestones such as paying off your mortgage, the end of working, starting Social Security payments, etc.